geoserver/geoserver/doc/en/developer/source/release-schedule/index.rst

 At any given time GeoServer is undergoing two to three main branches of development.

 #.
 The *stable* branch in which only bug fixing, and smaller scale feature development occurs on
 #.
-The *unstable* (main development branch - master) branch in which more experimental and larger scale feature development occurs
+The *unstable* (main development branch - main) branch in which more experimental and larger scale feature development occurs
 #.
 The *maintenance* branch which was the previously stable branch that is nearing end of life and sees
    only the most stable development, typically mostly bug fixes.